pearfalse/basilisc/README.md

 There is no \[deliberate\] support for post-Acorn BASIC files.
 I'm not opposed to supporting them, I just have no use case for it myself.

+## Usage

+To unpack a tokenised BASIC file:

+<code>basilisc unpack -i path/to/basic/file,ffb -o path/to/text/version.txt</code>

+The output will be a UTF-8 text file with LF line endings with the full program listing.
+Line numbers are only included for any lines referenced with a `GOTO` or `GOSUB`; if you want all lines to have their line numbers included, add the argument `--use-line-numbers=always` to the command.
+Non-printing and non-ASCII characters are preserved with a lossless mapping to printing Unicode characters.

+To convert the other way:

+<code>basilisc pack -i path/to/text/version.txt -o path/to/basic/file,ffb</code>

+The output will be a tokenised BASIC file ready to use on any version of BBC BASIC.

+For more help on available command options, run `basilisc pack --help` or `basilisc unpack --help`.

+## Round-trip conversion

+Basilisc is designed to support round-trip conversion, with as close to a byte-for-byte preservation as is reasonably possible.
+Reasons for discrepancies might include:

+- The `unpack` command didn't ask for all line numbers, or some were removed from the text version, and Basilisc filled in different numbers.
+- The tokenised BASIC file was squashed, which often removes space characters that need to be present in text versions of the same code.
+Basilisc will add those in when `unpack`-ing anywhere it needs to.
+It'll only remove them again if that's what it takes to bring a long line under the hard limit of 251 bytes.

 ## Building from source

 To generate a release binary from source: